Almost Friends (2016 film): Plot

 Amber and Charlie go outside, and she tells him about taking a pregnancy test, although she lies about the result.
 She says it made her feel like her whole life flashed before her eyes.

 At a party for Ben, Charlie is forced to use the ladies' room, where he overhears Amber telling her friend that she sees him as lost and could never see herself with him.
 Upset, he leaves the party.

 Days pass and, as Amber has not heard from Charlie for a while, she shows up at his house.
 He reveals he had overheard her telling her friend about him negatively.
-After they suddenly start making out, his father interrupts, so they go out to Steven's playhouse.
+Amber apologises and they suddenly start making out.
+Charlie's father interrupts, so they go out to Steven's playhouse.
 Charlie explains that a traumatic traffic accident he was involved in threw him off course after his junior year.

 After Amber tells Charlie they can no longer be friends, he and Steven get lured out of the house by Howard, who clears the house of its furniture.
 Fired up with frustration, Charlie approaches Brad after track practice and challenges him to race.
 Brad unexpectedly doubles over in pain, as his leg is damaged.

-Charlie ends up seeing Amber in the hospital, and explains he was being an asshole with Brad.
+Charlie ends up seeing Amber in the hospital, and explains he was being aggressive with Brad.
 Soon afterwards, Brad confronts her about Charlie and they break up.

 In the meantime, Charlie drives down to a hotel in New Orleans his father had mentioned.
 Discovering most of the stolen furniture is in storage, Charlie gets the police involved, so it is returned to his mother's.
 While there, Howard tells him two secrets he had unearthed: Amber's abortion and Ben's passed bar confirmation.

 Returning home, Charlie finally finds the path forward.
 He contacts a NYC chef who had once shown an interest, getting an assistant chef position, then moves with Ben to the city as he finally knows who he wants to be.